google/xls/docs_src/tutorials/what_is_a_proc.md

 ### Timing-Sensitive Operations

-> [!WARNING] \
-> Using timing-sensitive operations means that your circuit's behavior can
-> depend on the exact details of scheduling.
-It is possible to write correct XLS
-> code under these constraints, but the logic **must** work no matter how
-> operations are pipelined, and **should** (within reason) be designed to be
-> correct even if the number of stages in the pipeline varies.
-Testing/DV is
-> substantially more difficult for timing-sensitive procs.
-As such, similar to
-> how *unsafe* operations work in Rust, we recommend that you avoid using
-> timing-sensitive operations except where strictly necessary.
-It's good
-> practice to keep them confined to small well-understood procs that implement
-> certain necessary behaviors.
+!!!
+WARNING
+    Using timing-sensitive operations means that your circuit's behavior can depend on the exact details of scheduling.
+It is possible to write correct XLS code under these constraints, but the logic **must** work no matter how operations are pipelined, and **should** (within reason) be designed to be correct even if the number of stages in the pipeline varies.
+Testing/DV is substantially more difficult for timing-sensitive procs.
+As such, similar to how *unsafe* operations work in Rust, we recommend that you avoid using timing-sensitive operations except where strictly necessary.
+It's good practice to keep them confined to small well-understood procs that implement certain necessary behaviors.

 Using streaming channels as documented above, there are some circuits that are simply impossible to implement; for example, you cannot implement an